kronek1122/Bookshelf_ecommerce/README.md

 ### The website can be viewed at:

 [If you want to see the website in action, click](https://kronek.pythonanywhere.com).
+**THE CONTINUOUSLY DEVELOPED "BOOKSHOP" APPLICATION IS NOT IMPLEMENTED ON THE WEBSITE**

 If you want to check what the staff can do:
 - login: staff